Sayyid dynasty: Muhammad Shah

-Muhammad Shah was a nephew of Mubarak Shah.
+After the death of Mubarak Shah, his nephew, Muhammad Shah ascended the throne and styled himself as Sultan Muhammad Shah.
 He ruled from 1434 to 1443.
-Muhammad Shah acceded to the throne with the help of Sarwar ul Mulk.
-After that Shah wanted to free himself from the domination of Sarwar ul Mulk with the help of his faithful vizier Kamal ul Mulk.
+Muhammad Shah had acceded to the throne with the help of vizier Sarwar ul-Mulk.
+Shah later freed himself from the domination of Sarwar ul-Mulk with the help of his faithful vizier Kamal ul-Mulk.
 His reign was marked by many rebellions and conspiracies, and he died in the year 1445.
 Multan became independent under the Langahs during his rule.

 Alam Shah

+A folio from a Shahnamah ("Book of Kings").
+Indian Sultanate, c.
+1430–40.

-The last ruler of the Sayyid dynasty, Alauddin Alam Shah, ruled from 1445 to 1451.
-He proved an ineffective ruler, delegating his duties to his minister Hamid Khan.
-Hamid Khan summoned Bahlol Lodi to attack the dynasty.
-The Shah was defeated by him, who started the Lodi dynasty.
+Just before his death, Muhammad Shah recalled his son Alam Shah from Badaun, and nominated him as successor.
+Ala-ud-Din Alam Shah ruled from 1445 to 1451.
+He proved to be an ineffective ruler, delegating his duties to his minister Hamid Khan.
+He appointed Bahlol Lodi as the governor of Sirhind, who gradually gathered enough power to attack Delhi.
+Ala-ud-Din voluntarily abdicated the throne of the Delhi Sultanate in favour of Bahlul Khan Lodi on 19 April 1451, and left for Badaun, where he died in 1478.